TencentARC/ArcNerf/docs/geometry.md

 - get_grid_pts_idx_by_voxel_idx/get_grid_pts_by_voxel_idx: get grid pts index and position by voxel idx
 - cal_weights_to_grid_pts / interpolate: interpolate pts by grid_pts using trilinear interpolation
 - ray_volume_intersection: call the aabb intersection test and find the ray-volume intersection
+- get_ray_pass_through: get the voxel_ids that the ray pass through
 ------------------------------------------------------------------------
 # point cloud
 Function of point cloud with pts and color.